ebird/ebirdst/cran-comments.md

 0 errors | 0 warnings | 2 notes

-- NOTE: Version contains large components (2.2021.4).
+- NOTE: Version contains large components (3.2022.0).
 We've aligned our version numbers with the version numbers for the API that this package interacts with.
-The eBird Status and Trends data products are given a version corresponding to a year, with the current version being 2021, so we've included that year in our version number to indicate that this package only works with the 2021 version of the data.
+The eBird Status and Trends data products are given a version corresponding to a year, with the current version being 2022, so we've included that year in our version number to indicate that this package only works with the 2022 version of the data.
-- NOTE: Found the following (possibly) invalid URLs: https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019EA000658.
-Not sure why this is flagged, the URL is working.